 While picking and packaging covers order fulfillment for your customers, receiving and stowing refers to your incoming inventory that must be recorded and properly shelved at your warehouse.
 Your warehouse management and inventory software must be able to reflect the real-world flow of items that come and go.
 In order to accurately record incoming inventory, the software must be able to track freight as it comes in from trucks across your loading docks.
 Whatever happens in real life must be reflected within the software, and this includes discrepancies.
 If a worker discovers that a package of incoming goods has less units than expected, the worker must be able to alert you on the spot and update the entire system quickly without fanfare, so that you can immediately contact any of your customers who could be affected.

 Shipping orders to your business customers may not be as simple as it sounds.
-Depending on the contractual relationships you've established with each customer, the shipping terms could vary widely.
+Depending on the contractual relationships you’ve established with each customer, the shipping terms could vary widely.
 Are you covering the cost of shipping?
 Or are you using your own carriers then billing your customers back for the charges?
-Perhaps you've arranged to split the cost of shipping with your customers.
+Perhaps you’ve arranged to split the cost of shipping with your customers.
 No matter how complex your shipping terms are, and even if you have different terms for different customers, your warehouse management software must be able to handle it and your workers must be able to see all relevant and appropriate information within the system so that accounting errors do not occur.
-No matter what the terms, as part of your customer service courtesies, once an order ships, your warehouse management system should automatically send out an electronic confirmation to the customer that includes shipment tracking information.
+No matter what the terms, as part of your customer service courtesies, once an order ships, your warehouse management system should automatically send out an electronic confirmation to the customer or a pickup in-store reminder that includes shipment tracking information.

 Being able to provide fast, effective, and satisfactory customer service will require accurate, instantly-accessible reporting.
 While it may be appropriate to set different access levels for your staff, your warehouse management software should be customizable in this way.
 Depending on which employees you grant access, your warehouse reports will allow the viewer to review and track inventory at all of your locations.
 Reporting will cover four main categories.
 These are transfer reports, purchasing reports, receiving reports, and other warehouse reports.
 The available reports should be as complex as your business, and for your own internal operations the reports should also include inventory forecasting so that you can foresee and pre-plan your inventory in order to meet the needs of your business customers.
 Within the software, you can also review your employees’ productivity as well as certain H.R. details such as who has completed safety training and who is licensed and certified.